Shopify fees - which pricing plan is best for your business?

 Transaction fees are charged by the company providing your online store, and credit card fees are charged by your payment gateway provider (a payment gateway is basically the software used to process credit card payments).

-Using Shopify Payments, credit card fees are 2.2% + 30c if a purchase is made online (for example, using a Shopify Buy button) and 2.7% + 0c if a purchase is made using the Shopify point of sale card reader and a mobile device.
+If you're on the 'Lite' plan and using Shopify Payments, credit card fees are 2.2% + 30c if a purchase is made online (for example, using a Shopify Buy button) and 1.7% + 0c if a purchase is made using the Shopify point of sale card reader and a mobile device.

 Is 'Shopify Lite' for me?